Five years ago, I wanted to get fit.

 Edward Deci and Richard Ryan created a system for intrinsic motivation and called it as Self Determination Theory.
 There are three parts to it – Autonomy, Competency, and Relatedness.

 In his book Drive, Daniel Pink talks about a similar theory.
-He calls the drivers as – Autonomy, Mastery, and Purpose.
+He calls the drivers – Autonomy, Mastery, and Purpose.

 Both theories are similar.
 On combining both of them, we have four key drivers of intrinsic motivation: